fardog/secureoperator/README.md

   provider, see:
   * [Google's Privacy Policy][googlednspriv]
   * [Cloudflare's Privacy Policy][cloudflarednspriv]
-* The lookup for the Google DNS endpoint must happen in _some_ regard, although how this is handled is up to you:
+* The lookup for the HTTP endpoint must happen in _some_ regard, although how this is handled is up to you:
     * The system DNS resolver is used to look up the endpoint (default)
     * You provide a list of DNS servers to use for the endpoint lookup
     * You provide the IP address(es) to the endpoint; and no unencrypted DNS